Article by Sam Dostaler

 Further down the street, we came across Simon’s Marketplace, a cafe situated right in the middle of Main Street.
 At the time of our visit we were too late for lunch and too early for dinner, so we settled for some treats from Simon’s sampling the various freshly baked cookies, and hot beverages.
 We would recommend the freshly made hot chocolate and the warm soft snickerdoodles!
 After purchasing our treats we grabbed a seat at one of the tables outside and let time stand still for a moment as we enjoyed our food and drink while watching the people walk by.

-We had hoped to visit the Little House Brewing Company but it was closed for the weekend giving their employees a much deserved weekend off.
+We had hoped to visit the Little House Brewing Company but it was closed for the weekend giving its employees a much deserved weekend off.

 However, despite missing out on a visit to the brewery we did stop for one last treat at the recently opened Honeycone Craft Ice Cream shop.
 Opened in early October, the shop is a cute shop with a wide range of flavors, many of which are gluten-free, non-dairy, and vegan.
 Each ice cream flavor is made in small batches and is only good for a few days at a time, meaning the ice cream is as fresh as it can be.